skeeto/skeeto.github.com/_posts/2023-09-27-Arena-allocator-tips-and-tricks.markdown

 Similarly, perhaps there's a critical moment where you're holding a non-memory resource (lock, file handle), or you don't want allocation failure to be fatal.
-In either case, it important that the out-of-memory policy isn't invoked.
+In either case, it's important that the out-of-memory policy isn't invoked.
 You could request a "soft" failure with another flag, and then do the usual null pointer check: